appliedontolab/MITE/README.md

 Content of the repository:
 * **core-ontology**: it contains the core module of the ontology.
 The core has to be imported in all other modules for application extensions.
-* **extension-modules**: it contains all modules extending the core module.
-The first, testing, module is the literary-obs-module for representing observations in literary studies.
+* **extension-modules**: it contains modules extending the core module.
+The first, testing, module is the literary-module for representing observations in literary studies.
+* **case-study**: a case study based on the ontology.
+It imports the literary-module.

 #### Research related to the ontology: